People are more motor-mouthed than nimble-fingered. In fact, we speak three times faster than we type.

 Dictation apps struggle with regional accents

 Despite these complaints, Siri dictation works well.
 It can handle talking at speed and has good word recognition.
-For a free in-built piece of software, it is highly effective.
+For a free in-built piece of software, it is highly effective and easy to use.

 Google Docs – Voice Typing